 Collaborators are typically individuals who want to take a more active role in the N-EWN.
 Collaborators are expected to engage in 1 to 2 activities per year (not including the stakeholder-level activities) and provide a summary of those activities for the N-EWN Annual Report.

-Collaborator-level activities include, but are not limited to:
+Collaborator-level activities include all stakeholder-level activities and also include, but are not limited to:

 - Actively and regularly participating in one or more of the four N-EWN research groups (https://n-ewn.org/research/).

 - Using (and crediting) N-EWN research to inform the implementation of nature-based solutions (NBS), natural infrastructure (NI), or natural and nature-based features (NNBF).